 Speaking of buses, everyone waves to the driver and says thank you as they alight from buses in Finland.
 If you want to fit in, you should do the same! :o)

 This post was compiled in collaboration with Gimagery

 Are you ready to start planning your Finland trip?
-Click the picture you like to Pin It for later! :o)
+If you found this ‘how to prepare for Finland in the winter’ article helpful, please click the picture you like to Pin It for later! :o)